jgori-ouistiti/PVPlib/README.md

 [1] Gori, J., & Rioul, O. (2020).
 A feedback information-theoretic transmission scheme (FITTS) for modeling trajectory variability in aimed movements.
 Biological Cybernetics, 114(6), 621-641.

+[2] Gori, J., and Bellut, Q. (2023, April, to appear).
+Positional Variance Profiles (PVPs): A New Take on the Speed-Accuracy Tradeoff.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.